BasemElbarashy/CDL/README.md

 ```
 Usage
 ---------------------
 You can edit `Driver.cpp` to learn datasets in Group_A, Group_B or Group_C.
-For example, to learn the first dataset in  Group_A write this in main():
+For example, to learn the first dataset in  Group_A write this in main() function:
 ```C++
     IOH.loadDatasetsAndQuestionsFromFile("dataset/Group_A.dat");
     Constants::redirectStdoutToOutputFile = true;  //redirect stdout to OutputFile.txt